Okibaba/data-engineering-zoomcamp-project/README.md

 # data-engineering-zoomcamp-project

-zoomcamp data engineering project
+## Project summary
+In this project we set up a cloud based infrastructure to ingest, process and visualize batch S&P 500 data.
+While the data isn't particularly large, my goal for this project was to a scalable demonstrate an end to end data engineering & visualization pipeline.
+We expect the infrastructure to scale even for larger data set.

 ## Technologies used
-- Terraform - Infrastructure-as-Code (IaC) tool; <br>
+- Terraform - Infrastructure-as-Code (IaC) tool & automatic provisioning of cloud resources; <br>
 - Google cloud service - cloud service provider used
 - Google Compute Engine - virtual machine <br>
 - Google Cloud Storage (GCS) - for data lake storage needs <br>